MuhammedBuyukkinaci/My-Helper-Functions/README.md

 227) SQLAlchemy maps a database table into a Class and a row of a table into an object of a class.

-228) [Oso](https://www.osohq.com/) is a tool for authorzation.
+228) [Oso](https://www.osohq.com/) is a tool for authorization.
 When our app has different user levels such as viewer, editer, admin and super admin, Oso help us manage authorization.

+229) Python handles memory management via

+- Reference counting: Counting the reference counts.
+Take a look at `import sys; sys.getrefcount(object_name)`.
+When a reference count drops to zero, memory is reclaimed.

+- Cyclic garbage Collection: When 2 objects reference to each other but bot are deleted, memory isn't reclaimed.
+Thanks to **cyclic** garbage collection, the program is scanned behind the scenes.
+For explicit run, trigger `gc.collect()`

+- Memory pools: Managing small objects whose size is less than 512 bytes efficiently.

 # Python Logging